About the software

 The results of cellular composition will be displayed in a stacked bar chart.

 Color of cells in the scatter plot will be changed as non-selected cells become grey and selected cells are colored to the cluster they are in, according to the bar chart.

 Differential expression (DE) analysis

 Performing differential expression analysis on any given two clusters will help you to find out the genes that cause differences between 2 clusters and processes associated with them.

-- Select 2 clusters in the bar chart by clicking on clusters’ name or click on the parts of bar chart displaying those clusters.
+- Select the 2 clusters in the bar chart by clicking on clusters’ name or click on the parts of bar chart displaying those clusters.

 The DE analysis dashboard

 After you run the DE analysis on two clusters of interest, the software will proceed to the DE dashboard, showing differentially expressed genes by a volcano plot of all genes, a box plot of a single gene expression, a table of genes and enriched processes, and a scatter plot of cells in two clusters